psagarna/psagarna.github.io/projects/Payroll Software/index.md

 This experience gave me the opportunity to create my first real project for my father, who was an accountant: a program called “Payroll Software for Processing Salaries and Wages”, built in VBA using Excel macros.

 This project became the key motivation that later inspired me to study Software Engineering.

-Some screen shots
+Some screen shots:

 <img width="637" height="372" alt="image" src="https://github.com/user-attachments/assets/1564f221-dcc7-4a7a-ab8b-b09bd1d4fb5d" />

 <img width="589" height="308" alt="image" src="https://github.com/user-attachments/assets/136a23ff-fc0a-4a35-ac9e-8ed17de1092e" />